If you want to know how to compare guitar vs violin and which one you should learn, you’ve come to the right post!

 If you’ve decided to pursue the violin, this instrument package is very highly rated on Amazon.

 Can a violinist play guitar?
 A violinist will have a leg up on a total beginner that hasn’t played a stringed instrument.
-A violinist may also progress more quickly than a total beginner when learning the guitar.
+A violinist may also progress faster than a total beginner when learning the guitar.
 But just knowing how to play the violin won’t automatically make you know how to play the guitar as they have different number of strings, different tunings, and many more differences that make them distinct instruments.